plp13/qman/doc/TROUBLESHOOTING.md

 ---

 > **:question: Calling `qman` without any parameters fails with message
-> `Apropos database is empty; did you run mandb/makewhatis?`**
+> `'apropos .' failed; did you run mandb/makewhatis?`**

-Your manual pages database hasn't been initialized.
+Most probably, your manual pages database hasn't been initialized.
 For most Linux users this can be fixed by running (as root):

 ```
 # mandb